 The Anorectal Fistula.
 What Is It?
 The anal area is a complex anatomical location.
 The anal canal is designed to store stool until such time as it can be discharged.
 As such, the anus is endowed with nerves (to sense the arrival of stool) and muscles (to hold the stool and then help to discharge

-Hemorrhoids and Exercising Exercising with hemorrhoids?
-You might find the whole idea to sound like a catch-22.
-On the one hand, exercise can seem to worsen any symptoms that you might have, related to hemorrhoids.
-Strenuous activities and heavy lifting can cause hemorrhoids to swell, exacerbating the symptoms.
-On the other hand, a lack of
+Exercising with hemorrhoids?
+On one hand, exercise can cause pain and irritation, worsening any hemorrhoid-related symptoms you already have.
+Strenuous activities and heavy lifting can cause hemorrhoids to swell, exacerbating the symptoms even more.
+On the other hand, a lack of exercise can also make matters worse.
+Sitting causes blood to pool, leading to engorged

 Becoming A Surgeon.
 Extensive Training A colon and rectal surgeon is a physician with a university degree and a medical degree (M.D.).
 Medical school is a four year education during which time the medical student studies all aspects of the human body and then participates in caring for patients.
 Following graduation from medical school, the